 Team Army/Team Ethos encompasses the activities of two separate legal entities that together comprise the Team Army & Team Ethos brands, these are:

 - The Team Army Sports Foundation – a public facing registered charity that aims to establish an enduring financial platform to help sustain forces sport.
-It benefits from an annual donation from Ethos Fundraising Limited and direct donations, making funds available to forces & corps sport through grants.
+It benefits from an annual donation from Ethos Fundraising Limited and direct donations, making funds available to forces sport, expeditions and adventurous training through grants.

-Ethos Fundraising Ltd (trading as “Team Army” & “Team Ethos”) – the not for profit trading company that markets forces sport to industry.
+- Ethos Fundraising Ltd (trading as “Team Army” & “Team Ethos”) – the not for profit trading company that markets forces sport, challenge and adventure to industry.

 I want to be a headline sponsor of a particular sport but note that there is an existing headline sponsor.
 Can I still be a major sponsor?

 The reality is that it depends on the sponsorship openings at the time you come into the Team Ethos scheme.
 It is a match-making exercise sometimes to achieve the right blend of opportunity to fulfil your business objectives.
 What we can say is currently there is more capacity for sponsor opportunities that we are able to fill so get in touch and we can explore how best to meet your objectives.

 Will this impact on existing sponsorship arrangements?
 I want to protect my existing relationships with those sports I sponsor.

 No. All sports are entirely free to continue the commercial arrangements that are currently in place.
 Team Ethos has no intention to interfere with those existing arrangement that you and your sponsored sports wish to maintain.

 That said, sponsors that do choose to transfer existing contracts into the scheme will receive recognition for their level of contribution to forces sport when establishing their sponsorship level (i.e. gold, silver or bronze).

 Any existing sponsorship arrangements that are transferred into to Team Team Ethos can continue to generate the same level of income for your chosen sports.

 I am a current sponsor but fall below the bronze level threshold, will I still be able to continue my sponsorship?